mziwisky/bullet-ane/README.md

 An abbreviated list of things on the to-do list for the ANE.
 Feel free to contribute!

-* Native Android lib.
-Native Desktop lib.
-Right now they both fall back on AwayPhysics, which is awesome, but performs significantly worse than native code.
+* Native Desktop lib.
+Right now it falls back on AwayPhysics, which is awesome, but performs significantly worse than native code.
 * Add support for other Stage3D-based graphics libraries.
 * Maybe make a big start-to-finish build script if enough people are interested in such a thing.
 * Add collision callbacks.
 * More and more API exposure.

 Links
 -----